ExpediaGroup/beekeeper/README.md

 The original inspiration for a data deletion tool came from another of our open source projects called [Circus Train](https://github.com/HotelsDotCom/circus-train).
 At a high level, Circus Train replicates Hive datasets.
 The datasets are copied as immutable snapshots to ensure strong consistency and snapshot isolation, only pointing the replicated Hive Metastore to the new snapshot on successful completion.
 This process leaves behind snapshots of data which are now unreferenced by the Hive Metastore, so Circus Train includes a Housekeeping module to delete these files later.

-Circus Train’s Housekeeping module has been re-written and updated to create this service.
+Beekeeper is based on Circus Train's Housekeeping module, however it is decoupled from Circus Train so it can be used by other applications as well.

 ## Start using

 To deploy Beekeeper in AWS, see the [terraform repo](https://github.com/ExpediaGroup/beekeeper-terraform).

-Docker images can be found in Expedia Group's [dockerhub](https://hub.docker.com/u/expediagroup).
+Docker images can be found in Expedia Group's [dockerhub](https://hub.docker.com/search/?q=expediagroup%2Fbeekeeper&type=image).

 # How does it work?

 Beekeeper makes use of [Apiary](https://github.com/ExpediaGroup/apiary) - an open source federated cloud data lake - to detect changes in the Hive Metastore.
-One of Apiary’s components, the Apiary Metastore Listener, captures Hive events and publishes these as messages to an SNS topic.
+One of Apiary’s components, the [Apiary Metastore Listener](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-metastore-events/apiary-metastore-listener), captures Hive events and publishes these as messages to an SNS topic.
 Beekeeper uses these messages to detect changes to the Hive Metastore, and perform appropriate deletions.

 Beekeeper comprises two separate Spring-based Java applications.
 One application schedules paths for deletion in a shared database, and the other performs deletions.